timocafe/lava/README.md

 ## Technique - HPC

 Intel oneAPI provides amazing tools for performance.
-Here, the main components are oneAPI/TBB for the pipeline and parallel container, oneAPI/DNN for deep learning, and a decent execution of ONNX.
+Here, the main components are oneAPI/TBB for the pipeline and parallel container, oneAPI/DNN for a decent execution of ONNX.
 Note that ONNX is really generic, so regardless of your machine, you should select the best backend.

 ## Disclamer